felipezarco/fn-code/README.md

 ````

 Alternatively, if it feels more familiar you can use `fn.switch` instead, as it is an alias for `fn.one`.

+### 2...

+Other similar functions might be added to the module.

 ## Testing